-- Don’t overdo your ad description, 70 characters or less seems to be the sweet spot and anything over 100 characters probably won’t be displayed.
+- An ad description of 70 characters or less is the sweet spot.
+Descriptions over 100 characters won’t be displayed.

-- Use high-quality images with a resolution of at least 1200 x 627 pixels.
+- Use images that are at least 1200 x 627 pixels.
 Crisp and engaging visuals will increase your click-through rate and improve your results.

-For the official list of best practices and tips for sponsored content campaigns, you can check out LinkedIn’s Sponsored Content tips.
+You can check out LinkedIn’s Sponsored Content tips for the official list of best practices and tips for sponsored content campaigns.

 - Use a designated landing page that matches your ad’s message.
 This will increase your conversion rate and drive higher quality leads.